How Can Digital Signage be Used?

-Modern CMS software like Navori QL can be extended far beyond their current form.
+Modern digital signage software like Navori QL can be extended far beyond their current form.
 You can automate any task using the QL Server SDK, and entirely bypass the software’s user interface.

 Managing a digital signage network used to be complicated, and time intensive.
 It required a lot of knowledgeable staff.
 Automation is changing all of that.
 We’re now in the era of machine-to-machine (M2M), and the Internet of Things (IoT) where computers and software interact with each other to automate processes that previously required human intervention.